Part 19-S, Esther LeBaron McDonald de Spencer

-I left off in “My Memoir: Part 19-R, Esther LeBaron McDonald de Spencer — And More Perils of Polygamy: My Honeymoon,” saying:
+I left off in “My Memoir: Part 19-R, Esther LeBaron McDonald de Spencer and More Perils of Polygamy:

-It hurt SO to be left out in the cold on my honeymoon as I stood in the background watching the foreground where the man I just married neglected me, his new wife, to lovingly look for and pick out an extravagant gift for his “old” wife Harolyn’s upcoming 31st birthday.
+It hurt SO to be left out in the cold on my honeymoon, as I stood in the background watching the foreground where the man I’d just married neglected me, his new wife, to lovingly look for and pick out an extravagant gift for his “old” wife Marilyn’s upcoming 31st birthday.
 He not only ignored me but bought me “nada.”
 No fun!
 Welcome to Polygamy 101.

-I later learned jealous Harolyn, about fifteen years my senior, was exceedingly upset Bill married me despite her ardent protests!
+I later learned jealous Marilyn, about fifteen years my senior, was exceedingly upset Bill married me; despite her ardent protests!
 But he added kerosene to the coals by taking me (once again despite her’s and the second wife’s avid protests) on a Honeymoon to Chihuahua City, a-few-hours drive away.

-It must’ve left Bill feeling guilty knowing his first wife Harolyn and his favorite wife Lolita were home alone and horny, grieving his honeymooning and spooning child-bride me.
+It must’ve left Bill feeling guilty knowing his first wife Marilyn and his favorite wife Lolita were home alone and horny, grieving his honeymooning and spooning child-bride me.

 Was he showing them they were not enough?
 Or that I was too good a package to pass up?
 Well, Bill could always pass his actions off onto: “Polygamy –“The Law of Plural Marriage” comes first and foremost — above all else!”